Hochman Consultants - Internet Marketing

 • Unique titles and meta descriptions on internal pages.

-Again, we do not know for sure, but we can deduce some of the signals by looking at Google's Webmaster Guidelines and by studying the Google Search Engine Results Pages (SERPs).
-Google's Webmaster Guidelines say, in the first item under design and content guidelines, "Make a site with a clear hierarchy and text links."
-That's good advice for several reasons.
+Again, we do not know for sure, but we can deduce some of the signals by looking at Google’s Webmaster Guidelines and by studying the Google Search Engine Results Pages (SERPs).
+Google’s Webmaster Guidelines say, in the first item under design and content guidelines, “Make a site with a clear hierarchy and text links.”
+That’s good advice for several reasons.
 A clear navigation hierarchy is good for visitors and helps search engines understand the topic of each page.
-Google can't create sitelinks if it can't fix the meaning of the sub-pages, either by analysis or by observing visitor behavior.
+Google can’t create Sitelinks if it can’t understand the meaning of the sub-pages, either by analysis or by observing visitor behavior.

 If I were Google, I'd be very interested to know which search results have above-average click through rates for particular keywords.
 I'd also like to know if searchers were happy with my search results.
 If too many searchers choose a listing and then return to the SERP, that could indicate a poor quality search result.
 All this information is collected automatically, providing a scalable way to identify search spam, and the opposite, search "gems."
 A search gem with significant search volume would be the ideal candidates for a Sitelinks listing.

-Things We Can Do to Improve the Odds of Getting Sitelinks
+How to Improve the Odds of Getting Sitelinks

 • Brand the web site with a unique name.
 If the name is too generic, no matter what we do, the click through rates on natural search may not be very good, because the user will have too many choices on the search results for similarly named sites.
-Google probably won't give Sitelinks to a site that is just average for a particular search term.
-We want to be the overwhelming first choice.
+Google probably won’t give Sitelinks to a site that is just average for a particular search term.